10 Top Google ranking factors in 2025

 Regardless, link back to your money pages from the URLs, content, or posts with the most traffic.

 External backlinks are like internal links in the mirror.
 They follow the same idea of leveraging the traffic of top pages.
-The main difference is that the former links your site to other sites.
+The main difference is that the former links your site to other websites.

 However, linking to any site won’t benefit your rankings on search results.
 You need sources that are in your niche.
 And they must be trustworthy.
 How?